virgoyal/Pallet_detection/README.md

 ## Dataset Preparation

-I used **DINO** to annotate 18 images from the provided pallet dataset.
+I used **DINO** to annotate 20 images from the provided pallet dataset.
 A simple script was written to split the annotated `.png` and `.json` files into training, validation, and test folders.

+I supplemented this dataset with data from (RoboFlow)[https://universe.roboflow.com/david-akhihiero-pvxdr/pallet_and_ground]

 ---